- External Research Grants - Commonwealth Government Funded

 The DEST Data Collections Guidelines Submission Report lists the various categories that must be used when classifying revenue in the audited return.
 The Guidelines assist Finance to complete the return.
 Once completed, an external audit is performed by external auditors.
 A signed Vice-Chancellor Certification Statement is then sent with the audited return to DEST.

-10. Finance Directorate Responsibility
+10. Research Directorate Responsibility

 - Provision of advice on financial matters relating to research